mtenrero/AntimicrobialStudyWebApp/README.md

 ![Screenshot2](readme/screenshot3.png)
 ![Screenshot2](readme/screenshot4.png)

 ## Description

 This webApp is developed for store clinical data of animals who had treatments with antimicrobial medicines in a mySQL/MariaDB relational database.

 ### Data Storage

 An area or ZIP code should be entered in order to store data of the animals, because they are intended to be related with a specific area code.
 Later, you can start to collect the data using the forms.

 ## Technical Information

 ### Tech

-This webApp is made with nodeJS, Express, Sequelize and CofeeScript as monolithic application due to its simplicity
+This webApp is made with nodeJS, Express, Sequelize and CofeeScript as traditional monolithic application due to its simplicity.

 ### User Handling

 You can add/remove users from a JSON configuration file placed in ./authentication/userfile.json

 The users can be restricted to view only a specified zip data if the zip is greater than 0 or they also can be admins and view the entire data collection if they are configured with the zip 0.

 ### DB Structure

 Clinica -> Perro (1:N) -> Diagnostico (1:1) -> Tratamiento (1:N)

 ## Current Errors / Improvements planned

     * Update a registry is buggy, so they could not be updated correctly
     * Multiple request can cause to store the entry twice
     * There aren't a delete button for an entry
     * Responsive UI

-NOTE: Feel free to open an Issue or make a PR if you solve something or of you have some improvements.
+NOTE: Feel free to open an Issue or make a PR if you solve something or if you have some improvements.

 ## Deployment